W. Northside Street,

 Firms: Tucker & Howell

 Opened in 1935, the Macon Theatre was a unique creation born of the South’s Jim Crow laws.
 Hired by by the Alabama Theatres Circuit and Atlanta exhibitor Oscar Oldknow to design their new 776-seat theatre in the college town of Tuskegee, Alabama, architect McKendree A. Tucker found that erecting a building with two identical auditoriums side-by-side would cost his client less than building a single-auditorium house with a balcony in which to segregate black patrons, as was the custom.

-The result was perhaps the first twin movie theater ever built, though unlike later twin theaters it featured not only two auditoriums, but duplicated every feature in its public areas, as the laws in Alabama then required such facilities as rest rooms and drinking fountains to be segregated.
+The result was perhaps the first twin movie theatre ever built, though unlike later twin theatres it featured not only two auditoriums, but duplicated every feature in its public areas, as the laws in Alabama then required such facilities as rest rooms and drinking fountains to be segregated.

 By 1950 it was operated by the McLendon Theatres chain.
-The Macon Theatre was closed in 1957, and re-opened under the management of McClendon Theatres in 1967.
+The Macon Theatre was closed in 1957, and re-opened under an independent operator in January 1960, still operating as a twin screen theatre with 336-seats on the African American screen and 324-seats on the whites only screen.
 It was still in operation as late as 1975, according to references in Boxoffice Magazine during that year.

 Just login to your account and subscribe to this theater.